 CSX and the Michigan Community

-- In 2012, CSX contributed $218,000 to national organizations and those in Michigan, including the Southwest Detroit Business Association and Comerica Charitable Trust.
+- In 2014, CSX contributed nearly $88,000 to organizations in Michigan, including the Southwest Detroit Business Association, Crime Stoppers of Michigan, Boys & Girls Club and Comerica Charitable Trust.

 ** This figure includes current and former employees.